tidiane-camaret/tidiane-camaret.github.io/_posts/2021-12-19-learning-EEG-representations-natural-language-descriptions.markdown

 |![EEG-CLIP model architecture](/assets/images/eegclip/eegclip_architecture.png)|
 |:--:|
 | Architecture of EEG-CLIP |
-The EEG-CLIP model is composed of two main components: an EEG encoder and a text encoder.
-These encoders are designed to process EEG recordings and medical reports, respectively, as depicted in Figure \ref{fig:model_arch}.

-For the EEG encoder, we use a convolutional neural network (CNN) called Deep4 -([Schirrmeister et al., 2018](https://arxiv.org/abs/1703.05051)), whose architecture is optimized for the classification of EEG data.
+For the EEG encoder $f_{\theta}$, we use a convolutional neural network (CNN) called Deep4 -([Schirrmeister et al., 2018](https://arxiv.org/abs/1703.05051)), whose architecture is optimized for the classification of EEG data.
 The Deep4 Network features four convolution-max-pooling blocks, using batch normalization and dropout, followed by a dense softmax classification layer.
 This enables the model to learn hierarchical spatial-temporal representations of the EEG signal.
 The output is flattened and passed to a fully-connected layer to derive a 128-dimensional embedding.

-For the text encoder, we leverage pretrained text encoders based on the BERT architecture ([Devin et al](https://arxiv.org/abs/1810.04805)).
+For the text encoder $g_{\phi}$, we leverage pretrained text encoders based on the BERT architecture ([Devin et al](https://arxiv.org/abs/1810.04805)).
 Such transformer-based models have shown state-of-the-art performance on a variety of natural language processing tasks.
 The advantage of these pretrained models is that they provide rich linguistic representations that can be effectively transferred to downstream tasks through fine-tuning.

 The EEG and text embeddings are then fed into MLP projection heads, consisting of three fully-connected layers with ReLU activations.
 The final layer outputs a 64-dimensional projection of the embedding for contrastive learning.
 This architecture allows the model to learn alignments between EEG windows and corresponding medical report sentences in a shared embedding space.
 The contrastive loss enables the useful semantic features to be captured.